-1. You checked the box on line 1 of Form 221.

-- 2. You completed the annualized income worksheet on Form 221. - 3.
+- 1. You checked the box on line 1 of Form 221. - 2.
+You completed the annualized income worksheet on Form 221. - 3.
 You elected to be treated as a nonresident alien on your federal income tax return.
 You made three estimated payment installments.
-Your first installment equaled 50% of the total of all of your required installments. - Box 842: check if you are an individual who for federal purposes reports as a farmer or fisherman.
+Your first installment equaled 50% of the total of all of your required installments.

+Box 842: check if you are an individual who for federal purposes reports as a farmer or fisherman.

 Box 843: check if you completed and are including Form 221.
-Line 85 - e-file You can get your refund quicker when you e-file and use direct deposit.